A new algebraic approach to genome rearrangement models: Introduction

 In this work, we suggest that the appropriate theoretical setting for such MLE computations is in fact not the symmetric group algebra but a lower-dimensional algebra.
 In the symmetric group algebra, the basis elements for computations are individual permutations, each representing a rearrangement or a genome in a fixed orientation, and symmetry is incorporated as an extra step in the calculations.
 To simplify this, we construct an algebra that incorporates the inherent symmetry into each element.
 Here, the basis elements are {\em permutation clouds}.
 These correspond to genomes, by simultaneously including all physical orientations; due to the corresponding symmetries of the rearrangement model, they also represent rearrangements in a natural way.

 This approach explains and removes the redundancy in the MLE computations that was observed in \cite{vjez_circ1}.
-In developing the approach, we focus on genomes with unoriented regions and no distinguished positions, building on previous work \cite{mles,jezandpet,vjez_circ1}.
-However, we subsequently demonstrate that our results may be applied more generally, for example in calculations that include region orientation and/or origin and terminus of replication.
-Further, although our focus is on calculation of MLEs, our approach can be applied to calculate other measures of genomic distance under rearrangement models; in particular, any that utilise path counts or weighted path counts, such as minimum distance.
+In developing the approach, we firstly focus on the \bt{simple} concrete case of \bt{uni-chromosomal circular} genomes \bt{modelled} with unoriented regions and no distinguished positions, building on previous work \cite{mles,jezandpet,vjez_circ1}.
+Subsequently, we demonstrate that our results may be applied more generally, for example \bt{to genomic models} that include region orientation and/or origin and terminus of replication.
+Further, although our focus is on calculation of MLEs, our approach can be applied to calculate other measures of genomic distance under rearrangement; in particular, any that utilise path counts or weighted path counts, such as minimum distance. \bt{Whilst the framework does not specify a rearrangement model --- indeed, one may choose the allowed rearrangements and their weights --- we note that the group-based approach limits us to rearrangements that conserve the set of genomic regions, and thus cannot accommodate insertions, deletions or duplications.
+We are currently working on expanding the framework to a semigroup-based approach that could incorporate at least some of these rearrangement types.
+Some of the algebra easily extends to the semigroup case (see Remark~\ref{rem:semigroups}, for example), however there is much yet to be done and this is outside the scope of the present paper.}

 In the next section, we outline the details of the symmetric group algebra approach to calculating MLEs \cite{jezandpet,vjez_circ1} for pairs of unsigned, circular genomes, which forms the foundation for the current work.
-Following this, in Section~\ref{sec:A}, we construct the circular genome algebra, based on permutation clouds, and show that this provides a coherent framework for modelling genomes and rearrangements and for calculating MLEs.
-In Section~\ref{sec:A0}, we construct a third algebra, based on equivalence classes of genomes.
-We observe that, while our technique cannot be directly transported into this algebra, its decomposition into irreducible components may still be of use.
+Following this, in Section~\ref{sec:A}, we construct the genome algebra, based on permutation clouds, \bt{for this case} and show that it provides a coherent framework for modelling \bt{such genomes and region set-conserving} rearrangements and for calculating MLEs.
 Section~\ref{sec:gen} outlines the extension of our results and techniques from permutations with dihedral symmetry to an arbitrary group and symmetry group.
-This verifies that, as well as incorporating flexibility in the rearrangement model --- the choice of rearrangements and their weights --- the framework is not specific to a particular genomic model: one may choose whether or not to include region orientation, an origin of replication, and so on.
+This verifies that, as well as incorporating flexibility in the rearrangement model, the framework is not specific to \bt{one} particular genomic model.
 The paper concludes with a brief discussion section.